humanitec/vscode-humanitec/README.md

 ## Overview

 Welcome to the Humanitec Platform VSCode Extension!
 This extension is designed to enhance your experience when working with the Humanitec Platform Orchestrator directly from Visual Studio Code.
-It provides a set of features to streamline your workflow, making it easier to manage your applications, components, and configurations.
+It provides a set of features to simplify your workflow, making it easier to manage your applications, components, and configurations.

 ## Features